Stable and Unstable operations in Algebraic Cobordism: Resolution of singularities

 \section{Resolution of singularities}

 In this section we list the results related to Resolution of Singularities and the Weak Factorization Theorem which are widely used throughout the text.

-\begin{definition} Let $X$ be a smooth variety and $D$ - a divisor with strict normal crossing on it.
+\begin{definition} Let $X$ be a smooth variety and $D$ - a divisor with strict normal crossings on it.
 By a {\it permitted blow-up w.r.to} $D$ we will understand such a sequence of blow-ups with smooth centers $R_i\subset X_i$: